 Step 1: Pre-Engagement Analysis

-Before even planning a test, it’s imperative that you along with your security provider discuss topics such as the scope of the test, budget, objectives, etc. Without these, there won’t be clear enough direction of the test and will result in a lot of wasted effort
+Before even planning a test, it’s imperative that you along with your security provider discuss topics such as the scope of the test, budget, objectives, etc. Without these, there won’t be a clear enough direction for the test and will result in a lot of wasted effort.

 Step 3: Vulnerability assessment